BabylonJS/OldDocumentationSite/content/How_To/environment/360VideoDome.md

 ```

 All of the settings in the options object are optional, but the object itself is not.
 Please provide an empty object at minimum.
-All the options are based through the corresponding classes, mainly the dome geometry and the VideoTexture.
-Check out [the docs](/classes/VideoDome) for full information.
+All the options are based through the corresponding classes, mainly the dome geometry and the VideoTexture:

+* resolution=12: Integer, lower resolutions have more artifacts at extreme fovs
+* clickToPlay=false: Add a click to play listener to the video, does not prevent autoplay
+* autoPlay=true: Automatically attempt to being playing the video
+* loop=true: Automatically loop video on end
+* size=1000: Physical radius to create the dome at, defaults to approximately half the far clip plane

 ## FOV adjustment
 Sometimes 360 Video can feel an uncomfortable distance from the camera, to help with this a material based FOV adjustment is available.